survepriyanka/JMeter/README.md

   1.Add Thread group
   2.jdbc connection configuration : we will define the database URL, JDBC driver class, the MySQL  username and password, etc.
     -jdbc:sqlserver://[serverName[\instanceName][:portNumber]][;property=value[;property=value]]

     -Variable Name: This value will be used in our JDBC Sampler.
 In case there is more than one SQL connection, JDBC request will use the right DB Connection by using this value.

     -Connection Pool Configuration: Leave it as it is.
 These values are good enough for a performance test.
 In case it’s needed, increasing or decreasing the values is a possibilities.

-    -jdbc request : we define the query (Select * from abc) -Listener : To check result
+    -Listener : To check result